elemental/elemental-web/source/doc-dev/core/matrix.rst

       Return a pointer to the (immutable) underlying buffer.

-   .. cpp:function:: T* Buffer( int i, int j )
+   .. cpp:function:: T* Buffer( Int i, Int j )
-   .. cpp:function:: const T* LockedBuffer( int i, int j ) const
+   .. cpp:function:: const T* LockedBuffer( Int i, Int j ) const

       Return a pointer to the (immutable) portion of the buffer that holds entry :math:`(i,j)`.